Learning Philosophy

 The flexibility of Portals allows you to build upon these elements in ways that align with you church, traditions, and convictions.
 We provide prompts and guidance to help you confidently teach students in the way they should go, while giving you the freedom to try, adapt, or skip suggested activities.
 You are their first spiritual mentor!
 Your curriculum should equip you to disciple.

-“Train up a child in the way he should go, and when he is old he will not depart from it.” -Prov.
-22:6 NKJV
+“Train up a child in the way he should go, and when he is old he will not depart from it.” -Proverbs 22:6

-If you want your children to grow up and think for themselves, does your curriculum allow significant choices?
-If you want them to have work-life balance, do you show that to them in their schooling?
-If children are to seek answers from the Word, then why do we look to governments for highly structured (and failing) learning models?
+If you want children who think for themselves, does your curriculum allow meaningful choice?
+If you want them to practice work–life balance, do they see it modeled in their schooling?
+If children are to seek wisdom from the Word, why rely on highly structured, government-designed learning models that are increasingly failing?

-A Christ-centered learning model, is built on mentorship/discipleship, conversations, and flexible time.
-We are not just to read and quiz--we are to Read, Think, and Do.
-That is Christ-centered in design.
-You will never be without meaningful ideas for engaging spiritual discussions with Portals.
+A Christ-centered learning model is built on mentorship, discipleship, conversation, and flexible time.
+We are not merely called to read and quiz—we are called to Read, Think, and Do.
+That is Christ-centered by design.
+With Portals, you will never be without meaningful ideas for engaging spiritual discussion and faithful application.

 Christ-Centered

 Christ-centered education is far more than a morning devotion or starting class with a prayer.
-It is a fully integrated, multi-modal, multi-subject approach that intentionally creates time and space for parents and teachers to guide students on a genuine journey of faith--while not taking away their flexibility to customize training to your families denominational bent.
+It is a fully integrated, multi-modal, multi-subject approach that intentionally creates time and space for parents and teachers to guide students on a genuine journey of faith--while still allowing families the flexibility to align learning with their denominational convictions.